FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_4_Inputs_6_4_Inputs.md

 > One Input module can represent any number of audio channels.

-The second important distinction between inputs, is whether or not it is a **hardware** input receiving an audio stream from an hardware device or a virtual **send** receiving its audio stream from another program currently running on the same machine as SPAT.
+The second important distinction between inputs, is whether it is a **hardware** input receiving an audio stream from an hardware device or a virtual **send** receiving its audio stream from another program currently running on the same machine as SPAT.
 The latter is done via a Spat Revolution _SEND_ plug-in - but before we go into Spat's powerful software signal routing integration, let's focus on the different input formats as these will remain consistent whether the input stream is coming from hardware or from a _SEND_ plug-in.

 ## Input naming